 \section{Acknowledgments}

-This project has been supported by PowerAI+ (SI4/PJI/2024-00062 Comunidad de Madrid and UAM), Cátedra ENIA UAM-Veridas en IA Responsable (NextGenerationEU PRTR TSI-100927-2023-2), and TRUST-ID (PID2025-173396OB-I00 MICIU/AEI and the EU).
-Also, we acknowledge the computer resources provided by Centro de Computación Cient ífica-UAM.
+Support by PowerAI+ (SI4/PJI/2024-00062 Comunidad de Madrid and UAM), Cátedra ENIA UAM-Veridas en IA Responsable (NextGenerationEU PRTR TSI-100927-2023-2), and TRUST-ID (PID2025-173396OB-I00 MICIU/AEI and the EU).
+In addition, we acknowledge the computer resources provided by the Centro de Computación Cient ífica-UAM.
 Research conducted in the ELLIS Unit Madrid.

 { }